aureliayang/aureliayang/README.md

 - 👋 Hi, I’m @aureliayang.
 My name is Chen Yang.
-I'm an asscociate research scholar at Princeton University CEE.
+I'm an associate research scholar at Princeton University CEE.
 - 👀 I’m interested in CUDA programming based on Fortran and C/C++ for particle tracking.
 - 🌱 I’m currently learning the CUDA and particle tracking stuff.
 - 💞️ I’m looking to collaborate on massively parallel computing of particle tracking in hydrologci modeling at continental scale.